Electric Forest

 Electric Forest is a multi-genre music festival produced by Madison House Presents and Insomniac Events, with a focus on electronic music and jam band genres.

 Originally named Rothbury Festival in 2008, it is held in Rothbury, Michigan at the Double JJ Resort.
 Rothbury Music Festival took place in 2008 and 2009 and was on hiatus for 2010.

 In 2011, the event debuted under its current name, Electric Forest.
 The event was not held in 2020 or 2021 due to the COVID-19 pandemic.
-An estimated 40,000 to 50,000 people attended the most recent festival in 2023.
+An estimated 40,000 to 50,000 people attended the most recent festival in 2025.

-The 2025 festival will be the 13th Electric Forest.
+The most recent festival, the 14th Electric Forest, took place from June 25th to June 28th, 2026.

 2008

 The Rothbury Music Festival took place on July 3–6.
 The first year saw 30,202 in attendance.

 Planning

 On February 13, 2008, the initial lineup was released.
 By February 25, four additional artists were added.
 Steel Pulse was added on March 13, and seven artists were added in April.
 On May 29, the lineup was complete after six additional artists were added, including Trey Anastasio of Phish.

 The spark of the idea came from Philip Blaine and Jeremy Stein, on the side of the stage, during Crystal Method at Rothbury.
 Then Phil brought this vision to Insomniac.
 From there, Electric Forest came into existence.